RichardLitt/knowledge/words.md

 canicule, n.
 Canicula - under the Dog Star, Sirius - the dogdays of summer.
-Pirandellian, adj. a mixing of fact and fiction, after the Italian playwright cabriolet, n. convertible
+Pirandellian, adj. a mixing of fact and fiction, after the Italian playwright cabriolet, n. convertible maven, n. an expert or connoisseur.
+Yiddish, 1960s. sarsen, n. a silicified sandstone boulder of a kind which occurs on the chalk downs of southern England.
+Such stones were used in constructing Stonehenge and other prehistoric monuments. borde, n.
+Middle English variant of _board_. lamplighter, n. a person employed to lights lamps.
+Probably never used stilts to do so. contumely, n. insolent or insulting language or treatment. late Middle English: from Old French contumelie, from Latin contumelia, perhaps from con- ‘with’ + tumere ‘to swell’. fardel, n. a bundle.
+Middle English: from Old French. shissel, n. a bowl (Yiddish) dun, v. make persistent demands on (someone), especially for payment of a debt statin, n. any of a group of drugs which act to reduce levels of cholesterol in the blood. rattletrap, n. an old or rickety vehicle